rajeshagadi/MTC_ContainerCamp/labtwo/buildimage.md

 ## Optional: Customize your container
 Edit the file **index.html** and rebuild your container.
 (Be sure to stop and remove the old container first: `docker stop myapp; docker rm myapp`)

+To edit the **index.html** file, run the following command:
+        vim index.html

+Move the cursor to the text in the body and type a.
+This will allow you to add/modify text.
+Once finished editing, hit escape.
+Type :wq then enter to save the file and quit.